johnakhilomen/node-badger/README.md

 ## Usage

-On your terminal just run the command to create a node-server project
+On your terminal run the command to create a node-server project

 ```bash
 node-badger
 ```
-It will create a directory, including the files you need to kick off your next node-server project.
+It will create a directory structure, including the files you need to kick off your next node-server project.
 Inside that directory, it will create the initial project structure and install the transitive dependencies:

 ```
 yourprojectname